rsdn/nemerle/README.md

 # How to build

+Clone with all submodules: git clone --recursive git://github.com/rsdn/nemerle.git If you have a clone already: git pull --recurse-submodules

 ## Windows

+  For Development:
-  Run DevBuildQuick.cmd or DevBuildQuick-4.cmd depend on required netfx version.
-Compiler output will be placed at bin/Debug/net-{fx-version}/Stage1.
+  Run DevBuildQuick(fx-version).cmd depending on required .NET version.
+Compiler output will be placed in bin/Debug/net-{fx-version}/Stage1.

+  For Installer:
+  Run BuildInstallerFull(fx-version).cmd depending on required .NET version.
+Installer will be placed in bin/Release/net-(fx-version)/Installer.
+  You can also use BuildInstallerFast(fx-version).cmd to build installer without running tests.

   _Note: for building Visual Studio bindings you need VSSDK and administrative rights._